Company Logo - Home Link

 Some famous venues on Honky Tonk Highway:

 There’s more free music in other parts of the city, too!
-Check out the free music section below to find more venues.
+Check out my free music section below to find more venues.

-Downtown Nashville is walkable enough to take yourself on a self-guided tour, visit our Self Guided Tours of Nashville page for a few options.
+Downtown Nashville is walkable enough to take yourself on a self-guided tour, visit my Self Guided Tours of Nashville page for a few options.

 For fans of the Nashville TV show, VisitMusicCity.com offers a detailed guide to see places that were featured, such as the Public Square Park where characters frequently walk on their way to the mayor’s office.